otrv4/otrv4/otrv4.md

          message.

-  * If the received 'Public ECDH Key' is the same as `their_ecdh` and the 'Public DH Key is the same as `their_dh`, and the keys were not found in the `skipped_MKenc` dictionary:
+  * If the received 'Public ECDH Key' is the same as `their_ecdh` and the 'Public DH Key' is the same as `their_dh`, and the keys were not found in the `skipped_MKenc` dictionary:
     * If `message_id` < `k`:
       * This is a duplicated message.
 Discard the message.